Nachtraven/yolov5/README.md

 # YOLO v5 For for Digit detection

 Repo intended for detecting digits in mobile phone photos of an analog Landys & Gyr power meter.
 Project was successful with consumption being graphed over a 1y period.
+Used as tesbed for RoboFlow & online annotation

-Partially trained bad example:
+Partially trained example:

 ![Partially trained bad example](simple_digit_detection_demo.png?raw=true)